frederic-perez/AmE-dictionary/data/dictionary.md

 __orographic cloud__ _n_ :two: A cloud whose form and extent is determined by the disturbing effects of orography upon the passing flow of air; because these clouds are linked with the form of the terrestrial relief, they generally move very slowly, if at all, although the winds at the same level may be very strong.
 __orography__ _n_ :two: /o-ROG-ruh-fee/ [:dart: From Latin oro- (mountain) + -graphy (writing, study)] The study of the physical geography of mountains and mountain ranges.
 __orotund__ _adj_ /OR-uh-tund/
-__orphan drug__ _n_ A drug that remains undeveloped or is neglected because of limited potential for commercial gain.
+__orphan drug__ _n_ :two: A drug that remains undeveloped or is neglected because of limited potential for commercial gain.
 __Orphean__ _adj_ /ˈɔːfɪən/ __1__ Of or relating to Orpheus. __2__ Melodious or enchanting.
 __orphic__ _adj_ Having an import not apparent to the senses nor obvious to the intelligence; beyond ordinary understanding. _Syn_ occult, mysterious, mystical, secret _The orphic symbols on the tome could only be deciphered by the blind wizard._
 __orphrery__